 Mittens are actually the best way to keep your fingers warm.
 In gloves you have your fingers isolated, so one finger must warm itself.
 With mittens you have four fingers in one compartment, so four fingers are all warming each other.
 It is the same theory as two people cuddling to stay warmer in cold weather.
 Of course, it is impossible to fly fish in mittens.
 What I like to do is to wear thin gloves and then keep my mittens in my pockets.
 My mittens are two sizes too large.
 When I take a break, I just put my mittens over my thin gloves to warm up.
 Then I put them back in my pockets.

 My Secret Trick to Keeping my Hands Warm

-Recently I ran across a product called SIMMS EXSTREAM (Link to AMAZON check the price)that perfectly combines fingerless gloves with chemical heat packs.?
-There is actually a pouch built into the gloves for a heat pack.?
-This radiates heat throughout the glove, while your exposed fingers still have 100% dexterity.?
-It is an excellent combination.?
+Recently I ran across a product called SIMMS 3 Finger ULTRA-WOOL that perfectly combines fingerless gloves with chemical heat packs.
+There is actually a pouch built into the gloves for a heat pack.
+This radiates heat throughout the glove, while your exposed fingers still have 100% dexterity.
+It is an excellent combination.
 Just be aware that you will have to change out chemical packs if it gets wet.

 All in all, I have found that coming up with these strategies to keep my hands warm has made fly fishing in cold weather much more enjoyable.
 I have less pain in my fingers, and I have more feeling.
 This allows me to be more effective when handling the line and flies.
 It also allows me to stay out fishing longer, so I can catch my limit of fish.
 I hope these tips allow you to do the same.

 Want to Learn More About Staying Warm Fly Fishing

 Read this guide to staying warm winter fly fishing.
 Step by step instructions how to LAYER and stay out longer.
 How to Stay Warm Winter Fly Fishing